-- ENG 10/11 plus one course from ENG 12, 14, 15, and 16.
-It is recommended that students choose ENG 15. - Students may select either a 3 credit science course plus a lab course (1 cr.) or 4-credit STEM variant science course to fulfill Required Core C. Students selecting a 3-credit course in this area will have to take a 4-credit STEM variant science course in Flexible Area E in order to fulfill the lab requirement. - Select from any ENG course above ENG 16 with the exception of ENG 223. - Select from any Modern Language listed at appropriate level with the exception of ITL 23.
-Students who enter with successful completion of two years of a Modern Language in high school have fulfilled their college language requirement.
-These students may take additional language coursework or choose an additional three free elective credits. - 5 It is recommended that students use free elective credits to take MEDP 18.
+- 1 ENG 110/111 plus one course from ENG 112, 114, 115, and 116.
+It is recommended that students choose ENG 115. - 2 Students may select either a 3 credit science course plus a lab course (1 cr.) or 4-credit STEM variant science course to fulfill Required Core C. Students selecting a 3-credit course in this area will have to take a 4-credit STEM variant science course in Flexible Area E in order to fulfill the lab requirement. - 3 Choose any ENG course from ENG 120-199. - Select from any Modern Language listed at appropriate level with the exception of ITL 23. - 5 It is recommended that students use free elective credits to take MEDP 18.
 Select additional free electives in consultation with Media Studies adviser.